The first step to supporting minor-attracted people is taking the time to learn about them, their experiences, and relevant research.

 Somebody's attractions should not play a role in where they can live, who they can interact with, or what jobs they can hold.
 MAPs are skilled at recognizing advocacy in favor of discrimination and will likely remove any ally involved in such advocacy from their spaces.

 Additionally, some people consider it acceptable to ask MAPs repeated or invasive questions about their attractions, often without provocation.
 While some MAPs are happy to discuss their experiences, involving someone in a sexual conversation without their consent is sexual harassment.

 To avoid backlash, some people try to narrowly define the MAP community to exclude more controversial groups, such as MAPs who have offended.
-While we encourage you to avoid anyone who makes you uncomfortable, remember that the MAP label does not have restrictions on who can use it.
+While we encourage you to personally avoid anyone who makes you uncomfortable, remember that identities like 'MAP' are open to anyone who feels they meet the definition.

 You are a guest in a community centered around supporting a specific group of people.
 You can choose who you talk to, but efforts to ostracize or harass MAPs you don't like may result in you being removed from MAP spaces.
 If you don't like the overall culture in a MAP space, consider joining a different one.

-The pro-recovery movement is an online advocacy push centered around the idea that MAPs and other marginalized paraphiles should recover from the impacts of societal stigma.
+The pro-recovery movement is an online advocacy push centered around the idea that MAPs and other marginalized paraphiles should recover from their attractions or the impacts of societal stigma.

-Although the movement is designed to look supportive from an outsider's perspective, it forces MAPs to take responsibility for being victims of a harmful stigma while allowing the bigots perpetuating it to evade accountability.
+Although the movement is designed to look supportive from an outsider's perspective, it forces MAPs to take responsibility for unchosen traits or being victims of a harmful stigma while allowing the bigots perpetuating said stigma to evade accountability.